Shelby County, Ohio

 Shelby County was created on April 1, 1819 from Miami County.
 This county was named for General Isaac Shelby (1750–1826), a Revolutionary War officer and Governor of Kentucky, .

-The Shelby County Seat is located in Sidney also, the county government website is www.co.shelby.oh.us/ .
+The County Seat is located in Sidney also, the county government website is www.co.shelby.oh.us/ .

-Cities and towns located in Shelby County include Sidney, Anna, Botkins, Ft.
+Cities and towns located in the County include Sidney, Anna, Botkins, Ft.
 Loramie, Jackson Center, Kettlersville, Lockington, Port Jefferson, Russia.
 Other communities include Houston, Kirkwood, Maplewood, Pemberton, Swanders.

-Shelby County Townships include Clinton, Cynthian, Dinsmore, Franklin, Green, Jackson, Loramie, McLean, Orange, Perry, Salem, Turtle Creek, Van Buren, Washington.
+Townships located in the County include Clinton, Cynthian, Dinsmore, Franklin, Green, Jackson, Loramie, McLean, Orange, Perry, Salem, Turtle Creek, Van Buren, Washington.

 Shelby County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.

 You can search online for Shelby County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Ohio Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificate Application to mail.
 The Archives Division has copies of births before 1908, death before 1944 and marriage records before 1949.